smoeding/puppet-sendmail/README.md

 ##### `input_filter`

 A list of milters to use.
+This can either be an array of milter names or a single string, where the milter names are separated by colons.

 ##### `listen`